imane2001/TechNinjas/S8/README.md

 # S8 – Design Principles & Architecture

-This folder contains the S8 evidence for our project.
+This folder contains the S8 evidence for our project

 ## Architecture artifacts